cycastic-cumberland/microjit/README.md

 # MicroJIT

-MicroJIT is a lightweight Just-In-Time compiler designed in C++, for C++.
+MicroJIT is a lightweight Just-In-Time compilation library designed in C++.

-**This project is in the early stage of its lifetime so most feature currently does not work, correctly or at all**
+**This project is in the early stage of its lifetime so most features currently do not work, correctly or at all**

 ## Requirement